-Estimates of the returns to participating in a federal job training program such as the Workforce Innovation and Opportunity Act (WIOA) program, or its predecessor the Workforce Innovation Act (WIA) program, or the Trade Adjustment Act (TAA) program suggest that these programs provide positive, but modest increased earnings and employment (see Heinrich, et al, 2013, Schochet et al., 2012, Hyman, 2018 and Andersson et al., 2022).
-In contrast, recent research examining training programs that focus on training workers to work in a specific sector or occupation and that are often financed by private or nongovernmental organizations-commonly referred to as sectoral training programs-tend to show much larger returns (see Baird, et al., 2022 and Katz, et al., 2022).1

-Obvious questions arising from these studies is what differences between federal training programs and sectoral training programs might account for the estimated differences in returns and is it possible to increase the scale of private sector sectoral training programs such that participants continue to experience these higher returns.
+Estimates of the returns to participating in a federal job training program such as the Workforce Innovation and Opportunity Act (WIOA) program, or its predecessor the Workforce Innovation Act (WIA) program, or the Trade Adjustment Act (TAA) program suggest that these programs provide positive but modest increased earnings and employment (see Heinrich, et al, 2013, Schochet et al., 2012, Hyman, 2018 and Andersson et al., 2022).
+In contrast, recent research examining training programs that focus on training workers to work in a specific sector or occupation and that are often financed by private or nongovernmental organizations-commonly referred to as sectoral training programs-tend to show much larger returns (see Baird, et al., 2022 and Katz, et al., 2022).
+Obvious questions arising from these later studies is whether differences between federal training programs and sectoral training programs might account for the estimated differences in returns, and whether it is possible to increase the scale of private sector sectoral training programs such that participants continue to experience these higher returns.

-In this paper we begin to address these questions by estimating the returns to a job training program, called Code Louisville, that has many of the characteristics of a sectoral training program but was originally funded through the Department of Labor's Workforce Innovation Fund (WIF) and is administered through the Louisville, KY local Workforce Development Board (WDB)- KentuckianaWorks.
-Code Louisville is designed to provide participants with training in modern computer software development (coding).
+In this paper we begin to address these questions by estimating the returns to a job training program called Code Louisville, which has many of the characteristics of a sectoral training program but was originally funded through the Department of Labor's Workforce Innovation Fund (WIF) and is administered through the Louisville, KY local Workforce Development Board (WDB) - KentuckianaWorks.
+Code Louisville, which is open to all adults in the Metropolitan Louisville area, is designed to provide participants with training in modern computer software development (coding).
 The program is also motivated by a perceived need for software development talent in the Louisville Metropolitan area.
-Code Louisville is open to adults in the Metropolitan Louisville area.

-Launched in 2015, Code Louisville is a departure from traditional WIOA training programs in that it uses online software to conduct training rather than the more common classroom experience.
-The advantage of the online approach is believed to be lower cost and a more flexible time commitment: participants can work at their own pace at times convenient for them, rather than attending classes at times determined by the program that may conflict with other commitments.
+Launched in 2015, Code Louisville is a departure from traditional federal and sectoral training programs in that it uses online software to conduct training rather than the more common classroom experience.
+The advantages of the online approach are lower costs (see Troske and Bollinger, 2019) and a more flexible time commitment: participants can work at their own pace at times convenient for them, rather than attending classes at times determined by the program that may conflict with other commitments.
 A second key difference is the inclusion of a mentoring program in which participants are assigned to small mentoring groups of approximately twelve participants that are led by volunteer mentors who are experienced software development workers in the Louisville Metropolitan area.
-The program also includes job placement services that are more hands-on than the typical job placement services offered through WIOA and more closely resemble the job placement services available through sectoral training programs (see Katz et al., 2022).
+The program also includes job placement services that are more hands-on than the traditional job placement services and more closely resemble the job placement services available through sectoral training programs (see Katz et al., 2022).

-1 Baird et al. (2022) estimate the returns to the Career Pathways program which is part of WIOA.
+&lt;sup>2 Baird et al. (2022) estimate the returns to the Career Pathways program which is part of WIOA.